 One of the best things about traveling to different countries is sampling the different cuisine.
 Australia has a huge array of culinary influences from around the world.
-From edible grubs to sausage slangers, in this post you can find the popular Australian food that you’re most likely to come across in restaurants, shops, and homes around the country, with some of the stranger foods of Australia included in here too.
+From edible grubs to sausage slangers, in this post you can find the popular Australian food that you’re most likely to come across in restaurants, shops, and homes around the country, with some of the stranger down under foods included in here too.

 - Popular Australian food